liqiantay/liqiantay.github.io/_posts/2021-08-02-markov-fun.md

 title:  "markov model fun"
 ---

-Tried to make a shinyapp that can generate misinformation.
+Tried to make ashinyapp that can generate misinformation (reticulated with the python package Markovify).

 <iframe
   src="https://liqiantay.shinyapps.io/simplemisinfo/"